-Safety and Planned Maintenance
+Routine Servicing and Maintenance

-Regular maintenance and care of your lift truck is essential for your safety.
+Regular maintenance and care of your lift truck is not only important for economy and utilization reasons; it is essential for your safety.
 A faulty lift truck is a potential source of danger to the operator, and to other personnel working near it.
-Proper maintenance is also important for economy and utilization.
 As with all quality equipment, keep your lift truck in good operating condition by following the recommended schedule of maintenance.